No-case storage route

 SituationFirst moveBest next step

-You are carrying unopened daily disposable packsKeep sealed daily packs in their original blister packaging and move them into a visible left-right lane when you get home.Choose a small carry case only for sealed backup packs, not for saving worn daily lenses.
+You are carrying unopened daily disposable packsKeep sealed daily packs in their original blister packaging and move them into a visible left-right lane when you get home.If you want dry organization, use the size finder only for sealed, unopened daily-disposable packs.

 Prevent the next makeshift-case search